Compaq Deskpro: Deskpro (8086) and Deskpro 286

 The original Compaq Deskpro (released in 1984), available in several disk configurations, is an XT-class PC equipped with an 8 MHz 8086 CPU and Compaq's unique display hardware that combined Color Graphics Adapter graphics with high resolution Monochrome Display Adapter text.
-As a result, it was considerably faster than the original IBM PC, the XT and the AT, and had a much better quality text display compared to IBM PCs which were equipped with either the IBM Monochrome Display Adapter or Color Graphics Adapter cards.
+As a result, it was considerably faster than the original IBM PC or XT, and had a much better quality text display compared to IBM PCs which were equipped with either the IBM Monochrome Display Adapter or Color Graphics Adapter cards.

 Its hardware and BIOS were claimed to be 100% compatible with the IBM PC, like the earlier Compaq Portable.
 This compatibility had given Compaq the lead over companies like Columbia Data Products, Dynalogic, Eagle Computer and Corona Data Systems.
 The latter two companies were threatened by IBM for BIOS copyright infringement, and settled out of court, agreeing to re-implement their BIOS.
 Compaq used a clean-room design with a reverse-engineered BIOS, avoiding legal jeopardy.

 In 1985, Compaq released the Deskpro 286, their clone of the IBM PC/AT.